Master of Business Analytics

 No, the MBAn program does not have rolling admissions.
 Applications will be reviewed after the deadline.

 There is no specific undergraduate degree needed to apply and our applicants come from varying backgrounds.
-We consider successful completion of courses in the following areas to be relevant to your potential in the MBAn program: Math, Statistics, Machine Learning, and Computer Programming.
+We consider successful completion of courses in the following areas to be relevant to your potential in the MBAn program: Math, Linear Algebra, Statistics, Machine Learning, and Computer Programming.

 Can I apply to the Master of Finance (MFin) and MBAn programs concurrently?